Recovering Preferences from Finite Data: Application to monotone preferences

 It is immediately seen that $\ggg$ is open, and that, when $x \in \Re_{++}^d$ and $\varepsilon > 0$ is small enough, $x \ggg x - \varepsilon \one$ and $x + \varepsilon \one \ggg x$.
 The very same observations apply to the relation $\symm$.
 By a logic that is now routine, we get the following proposition.

-\begin{proposition} In the intertemporal consumption environment just described, the set of alternatives $X \equiv \Re_{++}^d$ endowed with the Euclidean topology meets Assumption~\ref{cond:1}, and the class $\P$ of all preferences that are Grodal-transitive and strictly monotone with respect to $\ggg$ (or with respect to $\symm$) meets Assumption~\ref{cond:2}. \end{proposition}
+\begin{corollary} In the intertemporal consumption environment just described, the set of alternatives $X \equiv \Re_{++}^d$ endowed with the Euclidean topology meets Assumption~\ref{cond:1}, and the class $\P$ of all preferences that are Grodal-transitive and strictly monotone with respect to $\ggg$ (or with respect to $\symm$) meets Assumption~\ref{cond:2}. \end{corollary}

-\subsection{Choice over lotteries}
+\subsection{Choice over lotteries.}

 {\mathrel{>}_{\textrm{FSD}}}